Drone Services

 Any unmanned aircraft operation will introduce hazards and risks that will need to be managed.
 Certificate holders must have an operational Safety Management System (SMS).
 This is a crucial to the acknowledgement of all the potential hazards, the level of risk each hazard poses, and the measures that will be taken to mitigate these risks.
 The focus is on certificate holders demonstrating that their operations will be safe.
 The CAA Director will look at the people involved in the operation, the aircraft, and the scope of the operation.
 The Director must be satisfied that the operation is safe, and that the operator is able to mitigate and control the risks before issuing the certificate.
 This requires the application of extensive standard operating procedures (SOP).
 These SOP include a process for conducting a risk assessment on the type of operation, and the organisation intends to undertake.

-Interpine currently hold endorsement for the following operations outside of CAA CAR Part 101.
+Interpine currently hold endorsement for the following operations:

 What safety measures are in place while operating UAV's over our operations?